Explore the Kansai region with the Kansai-Hiroshima JR Pass for less than S$900 with this 8-day Japan itinerary.

 You can rent a bicycle (not covered by the JR Pass) to get around the island but between the Tsutsujiso bus stop and the art museums, bicycles are not allowed.
 You can hop on the free shuttle bus that runs twice every hour or just go on foot while exploring all the interesting outdoor installations along the way.

-There’s also 2 different ports so if you’re short on time, you can enter the island through Miyanoura port and exit via Honmura port.
-Note that the last ferry out from Honmura port is at 6:10pm so check the ferry schedules to plan how long you can spend on the island.
+There are also two different ports so if you’re short on time, you can enter the island through Miyanoura port and exit via Honmura port.
+Note that the last ferry out from Honmura port is at 6:10PM so check the ferry schedules to plan how long you can spend on the island.